ronalddddd/proxy-cache/readme.md

     --mem-usage \
     --verbose-log

-## Options
+## Required Settings

 - `--target-host`: The host and port you're proxying to.
 - `--proxy-port`: The port this proxy will serve on.

-- `--mongodb-url`: The default driver uses mongodb, so this is the mongodb url connection string.
+## Optional Settings

 - `--ignore-regex`: Regular expression of a URL pattern to bypass cache.
+- `ttl`: TTL caching in milliseconds
+- `--mongodb-url`: Supply this to use the MongoDB adapter
-- `--use-external-cache`: Enables storing cached objects in the external storage interface provided by the driver, useful if you run multiple instances of the proxy.
+- `--use-external-cache`: Enables storing cached objects in the external storage interface provided by the adapter, useful if you run multiple instances of the proxy.
 - `--watch-interval`: How long between each stale-cache check.
+Defaults to 30sec.
 - `--mem-usage`: Shows memory usage info every 30sec.
 - `--verbose-log`: Verbose logging for debugging.

+# MongoDB Adapter

+The MongoDB adapter implements the `checkIfStale()` method by checking a "PublishSchedule" collection in mongodb that stores a "publish_date" field indicating when the next publish will happen and hence invalidate existing cache.
+The method should return a promise that resolves to a boolean value indicating if the cache should be considered stale.

+The MongoDB adapter also implements the external cache storage interfaces and stores cached data in the "ProxyCache" collection.
+The methods implemented are `setCache(key, value)`, `getCache(key)`, `clearCache()`, all returning a promise that resolves when the task is completed.
+Use the `--use-external-cache` option to enable it.

 # TODO

-- Change naive implementation of response caching -- how to cache images and binary data properly?
+- DONE - Change naive implementation of response caching -- how to cache images and binary data properly?
 - Write tests
 - Add feature to cleanup cache objects after a set memory threshold
 - Add feature to allow request pooling
 - Add feature to serve stale cache while making new proxy request to update cache
 - Add feature to regenerate cache (precache), generating the ones with the most cache hits first
-- Add a basic TTL cache adapter
+- DONE - Add a basic TTL cache adapter
 - Enable library usage and create API